 With the exception of Gross Premiums Written, the following financial metrics are used as targets in our incentive plans and actual results are used to calculate annual incentives for our senior executive officers.
 These financial measures (other than Gross Premiums Written) are non-GAAP and should not be considered substitutes for GAAP measures.
 We consider them key performance indicators and employ them as well as other factors in determining senior management incentive compensation.
-The calculation of these non-GAAP metrics can be found in the discussions below with respect to the incentive plans in which those metrics are used.
+The calculation of these non-GAAP metrics can be found in the discussions below with respect to the incentive plans in which those metrics are used:

-Our Results in 2018: 2018 2017 Gross Written Premium \$ 983.2 million \$ 885.3 million Operating Earnings \$ 92.1 million \$ 102.2 million (Net Earnings minus Realized Investment Gains Net of Tax) Combined Ratio 94.7 96.4 (Net Loss and Operating Expense/Net Premiums Earned) Operating Return on Equity 10.8% 12.5% (Operating Earnings/Shareholder's Equity) Market Value Potential (MVP) \$ 12.1 million \$ 86.5 million (After Tax Returns Above Cost of Capital) Five-Year Growth in Book Value: Rank Among Peer Companies 2/13 2/15
+Our Results in 2019: 2019 2018 Gross Premiums Written: \$1.1 billion \$ 983.2 million Operating Earnings \$ 116.1 million \$ 92.1 million (Net Earnings minus Realized Gains and Unrealized Gains (Losses) on Equity Securities Net of Tax) Combined Ratio 91.9 94.7 (Net Loss and Operating Expense/Net Premiums Earned) Operating Return on Equity 14.4% 10.8% (Operating Earnings/Shareholders' Equity) Market Value Potential (MVP) \$152.1 million \$ 12.1 million (After Tax Returns Above Cost of Capital) Five-Year Growth in Book Value: Rank Among Peer Companies 2/14 2/13

-In 2018, we continued to grow revenue and post solid underwriting and operating performance.
-Our top-line, reflected as gross premiums written, advanced \$98 million (11%), as both mature and newer coverages experienced growth.
-Premium growth helped in our achievement of \$217.1 million in net cash flow from operating activities, a record amount for the Company.
+In 2019, we continued to grow revenue and post solid underwriting and operating performance.
+Our top-line reflected as gross premiums written, advanced to \$1.1 billion, the first time above \$1 billion, an increase of 8% over 2018.
+Premium growth helped in our achievement of \$276.9 million in net cash flow from operating activities, a record amount for the Company.
 Our strong cash flow was used to support insurance operations and expand our investment portfolio and allowed us to return capital to our shareholders in the form of ordinary and special dividends.

-We achieved a 94.7 combined ratio, which included 4 percentage points of net catastrophe losses.
+We achieved a 91.9-combined ratio.
 (Combined ratio is a common industry measure of profitability defined as expenses and losses as a percentage of Net Premiums Earned.
 Thus, a combined ratio below 100 signifies an underwriting profit.)
-We expect the property and casualty insurance industry to post a combined ratio near 100 for 2018.
-Our result not only beats the industry's projection but also represents our 23^{rd} consecutive year of a combined ratio below 100.
-While events in 2018 and 2017 resulted in our two largest net catastrophe loss years in over two decades, we continued to post underwriting profits, once again proving the benefits of our underwriters' discipline and the benefits of a diversified product portfolio.
+We expect the property and casualty insurance industry to post a combined ratio near 96.8 for 2019.
+Our result not only beats the industry's projection but also represents our 24th consecutive year of a combined ratio below 100.